mhBrice/thesis/article1/article1.md

 covers a period of pronounced climate warming, @danneyrolles_stronger_2019 investigated a period dominated by land-use and population changes which may explain the absence of thermophilization signal in their results.
-In light of their results, we hypothesise that some of the thermophilization we reported here in the sugar maple domains is in fact the result of secondary succession after historical disturbances.
+In light of their results, we hypothesise that the continued expansion of some temperate deciduous species that started with the industrialisation during the 20^th^ century may have contributed to the thermophilization we reported here in the sugar maple domains.
+Moreover, recent climate warming may have amplified this already ongoing trend.

 ## Species contributions to community thermophilization